-- Check the load -- Make sure that the - load has not shifted, banding is still in place, and the overall load is in good condition and not likely to move or fall during the unloading process. - No one, including other workers, should be on the opposite side of the truck from a forklift while it is moving material. - EMPOWER your forklift driver to stop the loading/unloading process if the location of the truck driver cannot be confirmed or someone else enters the loading/unloading zone.
+load has not shifted, banding is still in place, and the overall load is in good condition and not likely to move or fall during the unloading process.

+- No one, including other workers, should be on the opposite side of the truck from a forklift while it is moving material. - EMPOWER your forklift driver to stop the loading/unloading process if the location of the truck driver cannot be confirmed or someone else enters the load-ing/unloading zone.

-You can download the full Vehicle Loading & Unloading Safety Guide which includes a sample checklist to help you address loading/unloading exposures at www.plmilm.com/loss-control-guides/.
+You can download the full Vehicle Loading & Unloading Safety Guide which includes a sample checklist to help your clients address loading/unloading exposures at www.plmilm.com/loss-control-guides/.